William Robertson (historian): Career

 He became minister at Gladsmuir (East Lothian) in 1743 and in 1759 at Lady Yester's Kirk and Greyfriars Kirk in Edinburgh.
 A staunch Presbyterian and Whig, he volunteered to defend the city against the Jacobites led by Prince Charles Edward Stuart in 1745.

-In 1754 he was an original member of The Select Society, also referred to as the Edinburgh Select Society.
+In 1754, he was elected an original member of The Select Society, also referred to as the Edinburgh Select Society.

 Robertson became royal chaplain to George III (1761), principal of the University of Edinburgh (1762), Moderator of the General Assembly of the Church of Scotland in 1763, and Historiographer Royal in 1764, reviving a role within the Royal household in Scotland that had been in abeyance from 1709 until 1763.
+One historian has written of Robertson's tenure as Principal of the University of Edinburgh that "the thirty years during which [he] presided over the University perhaps represent the highest point in its history."

 He was also a member of The Poker Club.

 Writings

 One of his most notable works is his History of Scotland 1542–1603, begun in 1753 and first published in 1759.
-Robertson also contributed, not always fortunately, to the history of Spain and Spanish America in his History of America (1777), "the first sustained attempt to describe the discovery, conquest and settlement of Spanish America since Herrera's Décadas" and his biography of Charles V. In that work he had "provided a masterly survey of the progress of European society, in which he traced the erosion of the 'feudal system' caused by the rise of free towns, the revival of learning and Roman law, and by the emergence of royal authority and the balance of power between states.
+With multivolume history of Spain, Robertson was recognized by the Spanish authorities, and elected to Spain's Royal Academy of History.
+The work was translated in Spain, with extensive additions from archival sources to which Robertson had no access.
+A Spanish reviewer of the draft translation of the History of America (1777) took issue with Robertson's claims and the translation was never published.
+Historian D.A.
+Brading describes Robertson's history as "the first sustained attempt to describe the discovery, conquest and settlement of Spanish America since Herrera's Décadas."
+His biography of Charles V "provided a masterly survey of the progress of European society, in which he traced the erosion of the 'feudal system' caused by the rise of free towns, the revival of learning and Roman law, and by the emergence of royal authority and the balance of power between states.
 It was the development of commerce, assisted by law and private property, which was held to be chiefly responsible for the advance in civilisation."

-Later life
+Later life and death

-He was a significant figure in the Scottish Enlightenment and also of the moderates in the Church of Scotland.

-In 1783 he was a founding member of the Royal Society of Edinburgh.
+In 1783, he became a founding member of the Royal Society of Edinburgh.

 He died of jaundice on 11 June 1793, at Grange House in south Edinburgh (the large, now-demolished mansion which gave its name to the Grange district).
 Robertson is buried at Greyfriars Kirkyard, Edinburgh.
 The grave is within a large stone mausoleum, second only to William Adam's mausoleum immediately to the south.
 Both stand to the south-west of the church, near the entrance to the Covenanters' Prison.